MicrosoftDocs/win32/desktop-src/SecAuthZ/access-tokens.md

 ---
-Description: 'An access token is an object that describes the security context of a process or thread.' ms.assetid: '350159c9-2399-427a-ba44-c897a9664299'
+Description: An access token is an object that describes the security context of a process or thread. ms.assetid: 350159c9-2399-427a-ba44-c897a9664299
 title: Access Tokens
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Access Tokens